tcrook0/Documentation/Introduction to Git and GitHub - A Bookmark-Based Approach/Introduction to Git and GitHub - A Bookmark-Based Approach.md

 <!--
-(This content (between lines with '<!--' and '-->' inclusively) will not appear in the rendered Markdown.)
+(This content will not appear in the rendered Markdown.)

 A NOTE ON THE MARKDOWN USED IN THIS DOCUMENT
 - ---- -- --- -------- ---- -- ---- --------

 Most of the Markdown used in this document is fairly straightforward; however, there's an issue with Section Links, a work-around for which, was not found in the Markdown documentation.
+This issue is particularly acute if spaces and hypens are used.

+For example: